Social Drinker Or Symptoms Of An Alcohol Addiction?

 Four: Missing Work Or Other Important Obligations

-Perhaps one of the biggest ways that alcoholism can visibly damage someone’s life, is if they start missing work or other obligations because they are too busy drinking, hung-over, or inebriated from drinking that has spiraled out of control.
+Perhaps one of the biggest ways that symptoms of alcoholism can visibly damage someone’s life, is if they start missing work or other obligations because they are too busy drinking, hung-over, or inebriated from drinking that has spiraled out of control.
 Social drinkers will generally only drink at appropriate times, when they know that they won’t overdrink and can still attend to the important obligations they have in their life.
 If they start missing these obligations because of drinking, then they have definitely become an alcoholic.

 Five: Alcohol-Related Driving Accident